leontan4/leontan4/README.md

 ## I'm a recent graduate looking for Software Engineering positions!!

 - 🔭 I graduated and obtained my Master's from University of St. Thomas!
-- 💻 I am proficient in: **Java, JavaScript, Node.js/Express, React, Redux, Git, SQL, PostgreSQL, MongoDB, HTML/CSS, Git, Python**
+- 💻 I am proficient in: **Java, JavaScript, Node.js/Express, React, Redux, Git, SQL, PostgreSQL, MongoDB, HTML/CSS, Git, Python**.
-- 🌱 I’m currently learning **AWS, LeetCode**
+- 📖 I’m currently learning **AWS, LeetCode**.
 - 📫 How to reach me: <a href="mailto:leon.tan004@gmail.com">Email</a> | <a href="https://www.linkedin.com/in/leontan4">LinkedIn</a>
-- 🥅 2021 Goals: Obtained the AWS Certified Cloud Practitioner
+- 🥅 2021 Goals: Obtained the AWS Certified Cloud Practitioner.
 - ⚡ Fun fact: I love to play Chinese Chess and go Snowboarding.
 I am also a finance geek and love to discuss/debate about the economy.

 <!--